DevEmmanuel01/myappsample/README.md

 #myApp
-This was made for learing only
+This was made for learing only git as a starter as at this time